-On Thursday, November 30, 2017, Kristen Constant was selected by President Wintersteen as the new interim vice president and chief financial officer for Iowa State University, replacing Jim Kurtenbach.
+On Thursday, November 30, 2017, Kristen Constant was selected by President Wintersteen as the new interim vice president and chief information officer for Iowa State University, replacing Jim Kurtenbach.
 She began her new position on December 1, 2017.
 Constant has been a faculty member in the Department of Materials Science and Engineering since 1992.
 She has been the department chair for the past five years and holds the rank of Morrill Professor and Wilkinson Professor of Interdisciplinary Engineering.

 Constant has been a leader in the university, college, and department for many years.
 She became an assistant professor in 1992, associate professor in 1998, professor in 2011, and Morrill Professor in 2014.
 From 2007-2009, Constant was an ADVANCE Professor and from 2009-2012 was the College of Engineering ADVANCE Equity Advisor.
 ADVANCE is an Iowa State initiative to recruit, retain, and advance women and people of color in faculty positions.
 In 2008, Constant was selected as a Women Impacting ISU recipient.
 In 2016 she was nominated for the State of Iowa Research Innovation and Leadership Award and received the Iowa State University Award for Departmental Leadership.
 In 2017, she joined a prestigious group of American Society for Engineering Education (ASEE) Fellows for her committed work to furthering education in engineering and engineering technology, and she was also awarded the College of Engineering Dean’s Diversity and Inclusion Excellence Award.